KiwiFunk/resume-builder/README.md

 - **Auto-fitting Magic**: The preview automatically scales to fit your screen, so you can always see your entire resume
 - **Easy Data Entry**: Simple forms guide you through adding all your important information and keeps it centralized in one place.
 - **Never Lose Your Work**: Everything saves automatically as you type.
 (Or at least it will when i implement this, but hey, it has a cool toast right now!)
-- **Print-Ready Results**: Generate professional PDFs that are ready to submit to employers (This will be implemented using something like React-PDF)
+- **Print-Ready Results**: Generate professional PDFs that are ready to submit to employers

 ## 🎨 Template Gallery